jeremydurham/serviceproxy/README.md

 ServiceProxy
 ============

-ServiceProxy is a lightweight SOAP library for Ruby. w
+ServiceProxy is a lightweight SOAP library for Ruby.

 How it Works
 ------------